jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 and memory load.
 The average CPU load was under 10% for the entire duration of the tests, as shown by Apple's Activity Monitor.

-Spotlight indexing had been done on the system, but completed days before these tests were run, as determined by the indexing progress bar that shows up in Apple's Spotlight GUI window that appears when you click on the Spotlight icon near the right of the top of screen menu bar, and type any search term.
+Spotlight indexing had been done on the system, but completed before these tests were run, as determined by the indexing progress bar that shows up in Apple's Spotlight GUI window that appears when you click on the Spotlight icon near the right of the top of screen menu bar, and type any search term.

 # Description of test sequence used